nltk/nltk/web/index.rst

-It provides easy-to-use interfaces to `over 50 corpora and lexical resources <http://nltk.org/nltk_data/>`_ such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, and an active `discussion forum <http://groups.google.com/group/nltk-users>`_.
+It provides easy-to-use interfaces to `over 50 corpora and lexical resources <http://nltk.org/nltk_data/>`_ such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active `discussion forum <http://groups.google.com/group/nltk-users>`_.

-Thanks to a hands-on guide introducing programming fundamentals alongside topics in computational linguistics, NLTK is suitable for linguists, engineers, students, educators, researchers, and industry users alike.
+Thanks to a hands-on guide introducing programming fundamentals alongside topics in computational linguistics, plus comprehensive API documentation, NLTK is suitable for linguists, engineers, students, educators, researchers, and industry users alike.
 NLTK is available for Windows, Mac OS X, and Linux.
 Best of all, NLTK is a free, open source, community-driven project.